 Winter is coming and it is time to start preparing for the COLD... which also means your dog.
 Certain breeds are more susceptible to cold: little dogs, short haired dogs. lean dogs (like a greyhound), puppies and older dogs.
 There are dogs that are "cold weather dogs".
 This means their fur and body is build to handle colder temperatures.
 BUT, even these dogs can get cold if left outside for too long or the temperature drops below zero.

 How can you tell if your dog is cold?
 A sure sign is if they start to SHIVER.
 They will also hunch their back (trying to make themselves smaller!), make sounds of distress and try to go to any shelter they can find (veer towards the neighbors porch while on a walk).
 If the vulnerable padding on their paws starts to freeze or becomes compacted with snow, they will limp or lift one paw up at a time.
+Cold weather can be extremely dangerous for animals.
+Yes, they can get hypothermia which can lead to death.
 Here are some tips to keep your dog warm and safe this winter:

 - Don't leave your dog outside for too long.
 Yep, even dogs can get frost bite.